Epetaway/WebsiteRefine/DOWNLOAD_INSTRUCTIONS.md

-# Earl Hickson Jr. Portfolio - Next.js Complete Project
+# Earl Hickson Jr. Portfolio - Pure Next.js Project

-This is your complete Next.js portfolio project with all the real content and functionality you approved.
+This is your complete Next.js portfolio project converted to match your working GitHub repository structure.

 ## Download

-The complete project is available as: `earl-portfolio-nextjs-complete.tar.gz`
+The complete project is available as: `earl-portfolio-nextjs-pure.tar.gz`

 To extract after download:
 ```bash